Virology

 Our research team has achieved a number of significant breakthroughs.

-These include fundamental advances like Dr. Christopher Richardson’s discovery of new receptors for measles virus, Dr. Denys Khaperskyy’s discovery of new ways that influenza A virus interferes with host immune responses, Dr. Craig McCormick’s discovery of the unfolded protein response as an important virus-host interface, and Dr. Jean Marshall’s fundamental studies of mast cell responses to viral infection.
-In fact, basic virology research has long been a strength in this Department, with Dr. Stoltz leading the way in characterizing and naming the polydnaviruses.
+These include fundamental advances like Dr. Christopher Richardson’s discovery of new receptors for measles virus, Dr. Denys Khaperskyy’s discovery of new ways that influenza A virus interferes with host immune responses, and Dr. Craig McCormick’s discovery of the unfolded protein response as an important virus-host interface.
+Dr. Jean Marshall advanced fundamental understanding of mast cell responses to viral infection, while Dr. Amy Gillgrass developed novel humanized mouse models to investigate virus-host interactions and the role of co-infection in viral pathogenesis.

 There is a strong translational aspect of our research.
 For example, Dr. Roy Duncan’s fundamental studies of reovirus fusion-associated small transmembrane (FAST) proteins led to the development of the Fusogenix technology that underpins Entos Pharmaceuticals’ made-in-Canada COVID-19 DNA vaccine, Covigenix (currently in Phase I clinical trials across the street at the Canadian Center for Vaccinology).
 Similarly, Drs.
 Shashi Gujar, Chris Richardson, Roy Duncan and Brent Johnston study how oncolytic viruses train the immune system to recognize and destroy cancer cells.